 Conclusion: The #TrustedWeb is Just Getting Started

-In an introductory video to the Trusted Web, Sebastian van der Lans states, “I believe that to save the world, we need to fix the internet and trust must become part of the internet’s DNA.”
+In an intro to the Trusted Web, Sebastian van der Lans states, “I believe that to save the world, we need to fix the internet and trust must become part of the internet’s DNA.”

-In this article we covered, how WordProof achieves this by leveraging the EOS network.
+In this article, we cover how WordProof achieves this by leveraging the EOS network.
 Here’s a recap:

 - WordProof makes it possible for publishers, merchants and content creators to timestamp their content onto a public blockchain.